Gary Go: Overview

 His debut artist album Of Youth/Of Beauty spawned the international hit single "Wonderful".
 Upon the album's release, Lady Gaga referred to Gary Go as "my favourite new artist this year" after performing a rendition of "Just Dance", inspired by his cover of the song.
 Gaga then invited Go to join her on her European tour.
 Tours with MIKA and Snow Patrol followed.

 Gary Go went on to collaborate with electro DJ/producer Benny Benassi, writing and performing three consecutive #1 club records ("Close to Me", "Control" and "Cinema").
 "Cinema", rose rapidly to No. 1 on the US Billboard and UK Club charts and received a Grammy Award for the remix by electronic music producer Skrillex.
 "Cinema" is widely recognised as a seminal dance record, included in Billboard's "Best Dance Songs of the Decade" and "Top EDM Love Songs of All Time" retrospectives.
 Artist and producer Kanye West referred to it as "one of the greatest works of art ever made".

 As a solo artist, Go went on to release Now Was Once the Future (2012), a videotape and original soundtrack, and Love Lost Freedom Found (2020), a live museum exhibit and accompanying soundtrack album, inspired by the Museum of Broken Relationships.
 Earmilk referred to the album as a "visceral narrative that explores the cavernous depths of human relationships."

-Gary Go composed the original score for two feature films by German filmmaker Simon Verhoeven; the hit cultural comedy Wilkommen bei den Hartmanns and the cyber-horror Friend Request (included in Metal Hammer's "Ten Horror Soundtracks to Scare Your Pants Off!" feature).
+Gary Go composed the original scores for two feature films by German filmmaker Simon Verhoeven; the hit cultural comedy Wilkommen bei den Hartmanns and the cyber-horror Friend Request (included in Metal Hammer's "Ten Horror Soundtracks to Scare Your Pants Off!" feature).